ghanayemomar/LighDark-UseContext-Hook/README.md

 # Light/Dark Mode Switcher using useContext

 This is a simple React application that demonstrates how to implement a light/dark mode switcher using the `useContext` hook.
-The application allows users to toggle between light and dark styles, providing a visually pleasing user experience.
+The application allows users to toggle between light and dark styles.

 ## Features